hndrs/gradle-git-properties-plugin/README.md

 When the task is not configured

 - it is assumed that a `.git` folder is present in the root of the project.
-- the build will fail when an error occurs during the properties generation
+- the build will fail when an error occurs during the properties generation unless the `--continue-on-error` option is provided
 - the output file is `resources/main/git.properties`

 The task can be configured the following way